 ultrasonic Rodent & Insect Repeller

-I wouldn't be without these ultrasonic devices that emit high-pitched sound bursts.
+These ultrasonic devices emit high-pitched sound bursts.
 Plug one into an outdoor outlet and it'll repel all sorts of pests and critters, yet it won't bother you, your dog or cat at all.
-I use one near bird feeders that tend to attract rodents, and on my patio to keep mice and rats from nibbling lithops, cremnosedums and more.
+I use one near bird feeders that tend to attract rodents, and another on my patio to keep mice and rats from nibbling lithops, cremnosedums and more.

 Cactus weeding tool